 I never felt much like a California girl until I moved to New York City.

 Born to east coast parents: a New Yorker Dad and a Baltimorean mom who said OUT like ALT and TOWEL like TAL, I knew I was an alien amongst my friends on the playground.
-Alien though I might have been, I loved the beach culture of sun-drenched CA, and it was there that I cultivated my love for all things theatre.
+Alien though I might have been, I fell in love with the beach culture of sun-drenched CA, and it was there that I cultivated my love for storytelling.

 My mom is an actress and a singer, so films and plays were always the backdrop of my life, and musical cast recordings my soundtrack.
 I was four and change when my parents split and around that time, mom decided to give acting a go professionally.
 She was my superstar and there was no question that I would follow in her footsteps.